hpaluch/ch341-spi-shift-reg/README.md

 ```
 Then your `CH341_SDK` should be set to `C:\CH341_DRIVER\LIB\C`.

-Open and rebuild project in VisualStudio.
+Open and rebuild solution `TestSPI_VS2010/ch341_spi_shiftreg.sln`
+in VisualStudio 2010.
 There should be no errors.

 Connect your `CH341 USB module` to target circuit.
 Following pins are used:
 * `GND`